bhisaac/5eFP/5eFP-SRD.md

 ### Unarmored Defense

-While	you are wearing no armor and not wielding a shield, your AC equals 10 + DEX + WISDOM (WIS).
+While	you are wearing no armor and not wielding a shield, your AC equals 10 + DEX + WIS.

 ### Martial Arts

 Your practice of martial arts gives you mastery of combat styles that use unarmed strikes and monk weapons, which are shortswords and any simple melee weapons that don't have the two-handed or heavy property.

 You gain the following benefits while you are unarmed or wielding only monk weapons and you aren’t wearing armor or wielding a shield:
-- You can use DEX instead of STR for the attack rolls of your unarmed strikes and monk weapons.
+- ~~You can use DEX instead of STR for the attack rolls of your unarmed strikes and monk weapons.~~
 - Your unarmed attacks deal 1 point of bludgeoning damage.
 - When you use the Attack action with an unarmed strike or a monk weapon on your turn, you can make one unarmed strike as a bonus action.
 For example, if you take the Attack action and attack with a quarterstaff, you can also make an unarmed strike as a bonus action, assuming you haven’t already taken a bonus action this turn.